Coastal treasures commonly found on the beach strand at Holden Beach

 Lightning Whelks are similar appearance to the Knobbed Whelk but with a left-side opening.
 This means the snail is left-handed and the body is on the left as it travels forward with the spire in the rear.

 Knobbed Whelks have several triangular knobbed spirals that taper to a long siphon canal.

 Channeled Whelks are easy to classify with its deep channeled spirals and weak knobbs, if any.

-Pteria colymbus, or Atlantic winged oyster is a species of bivalve mollusc in the family Pteriidae.
-The Wing Oyster has a distinctive, asymmetric shape.
+Pteria colymbus, commonly referred to as the winged oyster is a species of bivalve mollusk in the family Pteriidae.
+The wing oyster has a distinctive, asymmetric shape.
 It has a long straight hinge with one wing drawn out a long way and the other one much smaller.
 On the beach, they look like a broken cockle shell, if you don’t notice the wings.